dosisod/refurb/docs/checks.md

 The `bin()`, `oct()`, and `hex()` functions return the string representation of a number but with a prefix attached.
-If you don't want the prefix, you might be tempted to just slice it off, but using an f-string will give you more flexibility:
+If you don't want the prefix, you might be tempted to just slice it off, but using an f-string will give you more flexibility and let you work with negative numbers:

 Bad: